fcarp10/benchfaas/README.md

      - `devices.hypervisor.login`: Username of the hypervisor.
      - `devices.testmachine.vm_interface`: Tester machine interface connecting
        to the hypervisor.
+     - `devices.testmachine.path`: Full path of the locally cloned repo
      - `devices.vm.benchmark_bridge`: Hypervisor's interface to bridge the VMs.
+     - `devices.vm.benchmark_ip`: IP that will be reachable from the interface you specified above (e.g. 192.168.1.11 if your testmachine has 192.168.1.10 on that interface)
    - When using PMs, adjust:
       - `devices.testmachine.pm_interface`: Name of the interface connected to the PMs.